coverclock/com-diag-placer/README.md

 # Abstract

-Placer is my excuse to re-learn SQLite after having been away from it for a few years.
-SQLite is a server-less database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored), and countless embedded system including some on which I have worked.
-I am not a database person, but I very much appreciate the persistent data management model offered by SQLite that is usable both from applications and the command line.
+Placer is a small collection of helper and convenience functions to assist in the use of SQLite in the C programming language.
+It is also my excuse to re-learn SQLite after having been away from it for a few years.

+SQLite is a server-less relational database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored), and countless embedded system including some on which I have helped develop.
+I am not a database person, but I very much appreciate the persistent data management model offered by SQLite that is usable both from within applications and the command line.

 # Targets